nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 would update the tv show with ID `32ac` to have the name "The Office (US)".

-* Add a request handler for `PUT` `http://localhost:3000/tvshow/{id}`.
+:pencil2: Add a request handler for `PUT` `http://localhost:3000/tvshow/{id}`.<br/>
-* Call a update function on the tv show service which takes the id and the properties to update.
+:pencil2: Call a update function on the tv show service which takes the id and the properties to update.<br/>
-* The update function on the tv show service should return the updated tv show.
-Write the updated tv show to the response.
+:pencil2: The update function on the tv show service should return the updated tv show.
+Write the updated tv show to the response.<br/>
-* In `tvShowService`, implement the logic for updating an existing tv show.
+:pencil2: In `tvShowService`, implement the logic for updating an existing tv show.
 Give it a try yourself before continuing.

 ### Updating an existing item